Quinceañeras in the time of Covid-19: A coming-of-age celebration marches on

 As in the past, many families are relying on extended relatives and friends to split the costs.

 At a recent party in Hamilton, Va., Ashley Servin danced to the “Butterfly Waltz” before about 200 guests as six escorts dressed in sand-toned suits moved to the music around her.
-She and her parents — both immigrants from Mexico — said about 10 venues all declined to host the party.
+She and her parents — both immigrants from Mexico — said about 10 venues declined to host the party.
 Some dance halls had capacity limits of 80 people or refused to hold large events, noting the coronavirus surge in several Virginia counties since July.

 “I feel really happy, it is a really special day,” Servin said, batting thick, Minnie Mouse-like eyelashes donned for the event.
 “I feel like a princess.”